conductiveai/catalyst-unity-sdk/README.md

 1. In packages list, go to go to **Packages > ConductiveUnitySdk > Prefab**
 2. Drag ConductiveSDK prefab to your project's loading scene or first scene
     1. ![Step 4](./.github/step4.png)
-3. After filling the API_KEY field the sdk starts to capture events automatically
+3. After filling the API_KEY field in the ConductiveSDK prefab, the Conductive SDK will capture user login events automatically.
+No additional code needed!
+Placing the prefab in the game's first loaded scene or Main Menu ensures user logins are captured when the game starts.

 ## Usage

 ### Capture

 Capture an event.
-This is the most important and frequently used Frame function.
+This Frame function allows you to capture additional events in the game.
+You do not need to use Capture to capture daily logins.

 ```c#
 ConductiveUnitySDK.Instance.Capture("ACTION", new Dictionary<string, object>{